bitcoin-dot-org/Bitcoin.org/_includes/bitcoin-core/bitcoin-core-possible-problems.md

   upload limit.

-- **Anti-virus:** Several people have placed parts of known computer viruses in the Bitcoin block chain.
-This block chain data can't infect your computer, but some anti-virus programs quarantine the data anyway, making it more difficult to run Bitcoin Core.
+- **Anti-virus:** Several people have placed parts of known computer viruses in the Bitcoin blockchain.
+This blockchain data can't infect your computer, but some anti-virus programs quarantine the data anyway, making it more difficult to run Bitcoin Core.
 This problem mostly affects computers running Windows.